Samasource/sama-cli/README.md

         "2d_front_url_input": "{{.URL}}"
     }

-However, since there are multiple URL inputs, the folder containing the correct assets need to be specified, for example:
+However, since there are multiple URL inputs, the folder or files containing the correct assets need to be specified.
+Folder example (don't forget to include the trailing "/" at the end of the folder names):
     {
         "name": "{{ .BaseName }}",
         "3d_url_input": "{{.URL}}lidar/",